Can You Put A Rug On A Heated Tile Floor?

 - Polyurethane rug underlays transmit heat poorly and block heat.

-The Size Of The Rug:
+The Size Of The Rug

-Avoid extra-large rugs.
 Large rugs diminish the efficacy of underfloor heating.
 If you have underfloor heating, choose small or medium-sized carpets.

 Also, rug placement is crucial.
 Keep your rug out of direct sunlight.